hoangduchuy93/nd00333-capstone/README.md

 ***Improvement plan for hyperparameter***
 - Try different set of hyperparameter setting C and max_iter.
 For the C can try uniform range between (1 and 5) to see any improvement inperformace.
 The max_iter can be set to 100 or 200 to evaluate the performance can increase or not.
 - Try different model like tree based model and boosting model like XGBoost, CatBoost, LightGBM.
 In many cases the boosting model can provide the better accuracy
-- Try to use Early stopping to get the best model accuracy if the accuracy is started to decrease.

 ## Model Deployment
 1. Choose the best model to deploy